Allotropes of oxygen: Ozone

 Triatomic oxygen (ozone, O3) is a very reactive allotrope of oxygen that is a pale blue gas at standard temperature and pressure.
 Liquid and solid O3 have a deeper blue color than ordinary O2, and they are unstable and explosive.
-In its gas phase, ozone is destructive to materials like rubber and fabric and is damaging to lung tissue.
+In its gas phase, ozone damages materials like rubber and fabric and damages lung tissue.
 Traces of it can be detected as a pungent, chlorine-like smell, coming from electric motors, laser printers, and photocopiers, as it is formed whenever air is subjected to an electrical discharge.
 It was named "ozon" in 1840 by Christian Friedrich Schönbein, from ancient Greek ὄζειν (ozein: "to smell") plus the suffix -on, commonly used at the time to designate a derived compound and anglicized as -one.

 Ozone is thermodynamically unstable and tends to react toward the more common dioxygen form.
 It is formed by reaction of intact O2 with atomic oxygen produced when UV radiation in the upper atmosphere splits O2.
 Ozone absorbs strongly in the ultraviolet and in the stratosphere functions as a shield for the biosphere against mutagenic and other damaging effects of solar UV radiation (see ozone layer).
 Tropospheric ozone is formed near the Earth's surface by the photochemical disintegration of nitrogen dioxide in the exhaust of automobiles.
 Ground-level ozone is an air pollutant that is especially harmful for senior citizens (elderly), children, and people with heart and lung conditions such as emphysema, bronchitis, and asthma.
 The immune system produces ozone as an antimicrobial (see below).